 + Read more of Dr. Yong’s reflections and other voices on the topic of able theology here.
 Below, Dr. Yong reflects on his calling as a Pentecostal theologian.
 Click here to listen to Dr. Yong’s lecture with N. T. Wright at Perkins School of Theology.
 The following sermon recording can be read in Dr. Yong’s The Kerygmatic Spirit: Apostolic Preaching in the 21st Century, ed.
 Josh P. S. Samuel (Cascade Books, 2018):

 The published version of the sermons in this volume were transcribed and edited initially by Josh Samuel and then edited again by Dr. Yong.
-The audio of fourteen of these sermons are made available by Fuller Theological Seminary on Soundcloud for those interested in listening to their delivery beyond reading their content.
 Three of these fourteen sermons (numbers 2, 9, and 12) and others are available in video format on YouTube.